milos-p-lab/VB6-on-Windows-11/TECHNICAL_NOTES.md

 tabctl32.ocx.old
 etc.
 ```

+This approach:

+- Ensures predictable behavior across different machines,
+- Preserves user-installed versions in case they need to restore them later,
+- Helps avoid subtle runtime mismatches that often happen with ActiveX controls.

+If an existing OCX/DLL file is found during setup, it will be backed up before being replaced — for example:

 This allows you to easily restore your previous version — which may be newer — if you wish to keep it.
 👉 If you rely on a newer version of MSCOMCTL.OCX or any other ActiveX control, simply re-register your preferred file manually, e.g.: